ne62rut/coastal_trapped_waves/README.md

     from the output of 3. reconstructs a daily L4 product, containing the signal filtered in time.
 There is also a ipynb version of it showing some plots.

 . correlate_tg_with_grids.ipynb
-    takes the output of 2. (filtered tide gauges time series) and 3. (filtered altimetry time series) and correlate them, by offering the possibility to select a lag correlation
+    takes the output of 2. (filtered tide gauges time series) and 3. (filtered altimetry time series) and correlate them, by offering the possibility to select a lag correlation.
+Generate the corresponding figures for the paper.

 . correlate_tg_with_grids_1d.ipynb
-    compare the time series with a filtered version of CMEMS and SWOT maps at the closest location to the tide gauges
+    compare the time series with a filtered version of CMEMS and SWOT maps at the closest location to the tide gauges.
+Generates the figures: corr_examples.jpg and corr_bar_plot.jpg

 . phase_speed_computation.ipynb
-    compare the Hovmoller diagrams of the filtered signals and compute the phase speed with the radon transform
+    compare the Hovmoller diagrams of the filtered signals and compute the phase speed with the radon transform.
+Generate the figures: hovmuller.jpg

 .
 EOF_analysis.ipynb
-    EOF analysis of the datasets along the coastal points
+    EOF analysis of the datasets along the coastal points.
+Generates the figures: EOF_PC_comparison.jpg and EOF_evolution.jpg (as well as a corresponding gif video)